cmu-sei/foundry-appliance/README.md

 ### Build Command

-Run the following command, where `<hypervisor>` is a comma-delimited list of target hypervisors:
+Run the following command, where `<hypervisor>` is a comma-delimited list of target hypervisors and `<stack>` is a comma-delimited list of SEI application stacks:

 ```
-./build-appliance <hypervisor>
+./build-appliance <hypervisor> <stack>
 ```

 For example, to build the appliance with Fusion or Workstation, run this command:

 ```
-./build-appliance vmware
+./build-appliance vmware foundry
 ```

 To add VirtualBox to the previous build, run this command:

 ```
-./build-appliance vmware,virtualbox
+./build-appliance vmware,virtualbox foundry,crucible
 ```

 [Packer `build` options](https://www.packer.io/docs/commands/build) can be appended to the end of the command.
 For example, this will save partial builds and automatically overwrite the previous build (useful for debugging):

 ```
-./build-appliance <hypervisor> -on-error=abort -force
+./build-appliance <hypervisor> <apps> -on-error=abort -force
 ```